 Adderall Review #1

 “I am a 48 y.o university professor diagnosed with ADHD.
-I started taking Adderall about 8 months ago.
+Started taking Adderall about 8 months ago.
 I have found that Adderall is very effective at helping me to focus and listen.
-I did feel the side effects for about the first two or three days (teeth grinding and dry mouth), but they subsided, and I don’t have any issues with that now.
+Felt the side effects for about the first two or three days (teeth grinding and dry mouth), but they subsided, and I don’t have any issues with that now.
 I know that I’ll have to continue with this, probably for the rest of my life, but I think of it as a simple compound that my body chemistry is simply missing – so it helps me a lot.
 Amphetamines are an important drug that can work well for those who need it, but if you don’t, you are abusing it.” – Anonymous review, rated 166 times

 Adderall Review #2